Trans Lifeline Staff

 Oliver was born and raised in Washington, DC but currently resides in NY.
 Working in neuropsychology research, Oliver is passionate about the mental health of those within marginalized communities.
 Come fall, Oliver will be providing advice, advocacy, and representation to low income New Yorkers on a range of civil legal matters.
 When he's not learning some obscure skill or a new language, you can find Oliver making terrible (amazing) puns about literally anything and everything.

-Bri Barnett (they/she) is an Ashkenazi trans woman who has been living in the Bay Area since 2013 and is originally from western Washington.
+Bri Barnett (they/she) is an Ashkenazi non-binary trans woman who has been living in the Bay Area since 2013 and is originally from Western Washington.
 Bri is an activist and fundraiser who has organized in the labor, environmental, anti-racism, housing rights, and LGBTQ+ movements.
-They are most proud of their contributions to campaigns that resulted in the University of Washington cutting multi-million dollar contracts with Sodexo and Adidas over labor violations, more than doubling both the community benefits and auction program at the SF LGBT Center, and increasing donations at Paid Leave for the United State’s annual event by 10x.
+They are most proud of their work with the SF LGBT Center, Paid Leave for the United States, and United Students Against Sweatshops.
 She is thrilled to fundraise for Trans Lifeline so that the organization can ensure that every trans person has the community and resources they need to thrive.

 Board Of Directors